 Are metal roofs really that ecological?

-Compared to most asphalt shingle roofs, most metal roofs last much longer and perform much better, so long as they are properly installed.
-If the installation was not properly done, the longevity of product may not be enjoyed by the homeowner.
+Compared to most asphalt shingle roofs, most metal roofs last much longer and perform much better.
+The key to a long lasting metal roof is proper installation.
 Even if the installers followed the manufacturer’s recommended installation practice, a roof may fail prematurely if the roof covering was not properly integrated with the rest of the house structure.

-The roof covering (the metal or asphalt roof covering) is only part of a roof system which comprises of the:
+The roof covering (the metal or asphalt roof covering) is only part of a roofing system.
+The rest of the system includes:

 - Vapour barrier